Second Sophistic: Centres and key figures

 The three main centers of sophism were: Ephesus, Smyrna and Athens.
-The sophists revitalized these cities bringing in wealth, acclaim and foreign interest from around the Empire.
+The sophists revitalized these cities, bringing in wealth, acclaim and foreign interest from around the Empire.

 Smyrna was an important Greek city in the Empire at this age.
 Two noteworthy sophists, Polemon of Laodicea and Aelius Aristides, were educated and taught in this center, attracting the respect of its citizens.
 They also invited the attention or patronage of Roman Emperors such as Trajan and Marcus Aurelius.
-Although neither of these men called the city their birthplace, both Polemo and Aristides spent much of their time here studying the rhetoric or advocating for its people.
+Although neither of these men called the city their birthplace, both Polemo and Aristides spent much of their time here studying rhetoric or advocating for its people.
 Another esteemed sophist in the 2nd century, Herodes Atticus, paved the way for succeeding sophists of Atticism in the great center of Athens.
 These three eminent connoisseurs of rhetoric were significant sophists of the 2nd century AD.
 Others succeeding them would strive to replicate and illustrate their immense knowledge of the Hellenic classics and eloquent skills in oratory.

 Polemo of Laodicea was the earliest of the trio.
 He was born in approximately 85 AD and is the only Asianic orator of Smyrna.
 Like a number of the other sophists, Polemo came from a ranked family.
 He, therefore, had connections and status with the local administration and it was easy for him to thrive in political and social aspects.
 Being from an elite family provided him the means and footing to be able study the sophistic discipline.
-His wealth and political connections allowed him to travel and prosper in his role as an expert of robust rhetoric.
-Not only was Polemo admired in Smyrna and other surrounding Greek centers of intellect, he was quite popular and venerated in Rome as well.
+His wealth and political connections allowed him to travel and prosper in his role as an expert in robust rhetoric.
+Not only was Polemo admired in Smyrna and other surrounding Greek centers of intellect, but he was also quite popular and venerated in Rome.
 He acted as a sort of advocate for his area.
 Polemo found a great deal of favor in the eyes of the Emperors Trajan, Hadrian and Antoninus.

 The Roman elites and Emperors valued the approval and sponsorship of acclaimed sophists.
 Herodes Atticus, at one point in time, received up to three letters a day from Emperor Marcus Aurelius.
 The Emperor also waited three days in Smyrna for the honor of meeting the student of Herodes and Polemo, Aelius Aristides.
-He then was required to wait one more day, before he was allowed to hear him speak.
+He then was required to wait one more day before he was allowed to hear him speak.

 It seems that the association and a positive close relationship with these experts of rhetoric were coveted by these imperial officials.
-The sophists were held with high regard by those in surrounding regions and even by Roman elites and bureaucrats.
+The sophists were held in high regard by those in surrounding regions and even by Roman elites and bureaucrats.
 “No other type of intellectual could compete with them in popularity, no creative artists existed to challenge their prestige at the courts of philhellenic Emperors, and though the sophists often show jealousy of the philosophers, philosophy without eloquence was nowhere.”